Ryo-N7/Ryo-N7.github.io/_posts/2021-09-23-CanPL-GoogleDrive-GithubActions-Tutorial.md

 updated to a database or some kind of folder.

-**In this blog post I will go over how to create a data pipeline for Canada Premier League data stored on a Google Drive folder (courtesy of Centre Circle & StatsPerform) using R and Github Actions.**
+**In this blog post I will go over how to create a data pipeline for Canadian Premier League data stored on a Google Drive folder (courtesy of Centre Circle & StatsPerform) using R and Github Actions.**

 The simple example I’ll go over will guide you on how to set up a Google